ionic-team/capacitor-site/docs-md/index.md

   - dotnetkow
 ---

-# Capacitor: A Cross-platform Native Runtime
+# Capacitor: How the web goes native

 <p class="intro">Capacitor is a cross-platform native app runtime that makes it easy to build web apps that run natively on iOS, Android, <em>and</em> the web.
 Representing the next evolution of Hybrid apps, it provides a modern native container approach for teams who want to build web-first apps with full access to native SDKs when they need it.</p>